10 Saint Patrick’s Day Recipes for an Irish Feast

 A dark green plate holds a Butter Pecan Irish Soda Bread with a slice laying on the table plus butter and a knife nearby.

-Our take on Irish Soda Bread uses a crunchy, sweet Butter Pecan twist.
+Our take on Irish Soda Bread has a crunchy, sweet Butter Pecan twist.
 It starts as your traditional, distinctive soda bread before adding rich butter and pecans for a flavorful combination.
 Make it for breakfast to start off your Saint Patrick’s Day, and have the leftovers to cure your hangover the next day.

 Irish Cream